simple2d/simple2d/README.md

 window->on_controller = on_controller;
 ```

-Controllers are detected when the window is created, but you can look for new controllers at any time by calling `S2D_DetectControllers()`.
+Controllers are detected when the window is created, but you can also look for new controllers at any time by calling `S2D_DetectControllers()`.

 A [community-sourced database](https://github.com/gabomdq/SDL_GameControllerDB) of game controller mappings can be used to map numeric button and axis identifiers to named buttons and axes.

 # Contributing

 > "Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
-But it's worth it in the end because once you get there, you can move mountains." ― [Steve Jobs](http://blogs.wsj.com/digits/2011/08/24/steve-jobss-best-quotes)
+But it's worth it in the end because once you get there, you can move mountains." — [Steve Jobs](https://en.wikiquote.org/wiki/Steve_Jobs)

 Despite the continuing advancement of graphics hardware and software, getting started with simple graphics programming isn't that easy or accessible.
 We're working to change that.

 Check out the [open issues](https://github.com/simple2d/simple2d/issues) and join the [mailing list](https://groups.google.com/d/forum/simple2d).
 If you're a hardcore C and OS hacker, you should seriously consider contributing to [SDL](https://www.libsdl.org) so we can continue writing games without worrying about the platforms underneath.
-Take a look at the talks from [Steam Dev Days](http://www.steamdevdays.com), especially [Ryan C. Gordon's](https://twitter.com/icculus) talk on [Game Development with SDL 2.0](https://www.youtube.com/watch?v=MeMPCSqQ-34&list=UUStZs-X5W6V3TFJLnwkzN5w).
+Take a look at the talks from [Steam Dev Days](http://steamcommunity.com/devdays), especially [Ryan C. Gordon's](https://twitter.com/icculus) talk on [Game Development with SDL 2.0](https://www.youtube.com/watch?v=MeMPCSqQ-34&list=UUStZs-X5W6V3TFJLnwkzN5w).

-## Preparing a Release
+## Preparing a release

 1. [Run tests](#tests) on all supported platforms
 2. Update documentation to reflect the current API